AckerlyXu/heima/articles/media-services/media-services-dotnet-check-job-progress-with-webhooks.md

-<properties
+---
-    pageTitle="Use Azure WebHooks to monitor Media Services job notifications with .NET | Azure" description="Learn how to use Azure WebHooks to monitor Media Services job notifications.
-The code sample is written in C# and uses the Media Services SDK for .NET." services="media-services"
+title: Use Azure WebHooks to monitor Media Services job notifications with .NET | Azure
+description: Learn how to use Azure WebHooks to monitor Media Services job notifications.
+The code sample is written in C# and uses the Media Services SDK for .NET.
-    documentationcenter=""
-    author="juliako"
-    manager="erikre"
-    editor="" />
-<tags
-    ms.assetid="a61fe157-81b1-45c1-89f2-224b7ef55869"
-    ms.service="media-services"
-    ms.workload="media"
-    ms.tgt_pltfrm="na"
-    ms.devlang="dotnet"
-    ms.topic="article"
-    ms.date="02/19/2017"
-    wacn.date=""
-    ms.author="juliako" />
+services: media-services
+documentationcenter: ''
+author: juliako
+manager: erikre
+editor: ''

+ms.assetid: a61fe157-81b1-45c1-89f2-224b7ef55869
+ms.service: media-services
+ms.workload: media
+ms.tgt_pltfrm: na
+ms.devlang: dotnet
+ms.topic: article
+ms.date: 02/19/2017
+wacn.date: ''
+ms.author: juliako
+---

 # Use Azure WebHooks to monitor Media Services job notifications with .NET
 When you run jobs, you often require a way to track job progress.
-You can monitor Media Services job notifications by using Azure Webhooks or [Azure Queue storage](/documentation/articles/media-services-dotnet-check-job-progress-with-queues/).
+You can monitor Media Services job notifications by using Azure Webhooks or [Azure Queue storage](./media-services-dotnet-check-job-progress-with-queues.md).
 This topic shows how to work with Webhooks.

 ## Prerequisites

 The following are required to complete the tutorial:

 * An Azure account.
-For details, see [Azure 1rmb Trial](/pricing/1rmb-trial/).
+For details, see [Azure 1rmb Trial](https://www.azure.cn/pricing/1rmb-trial/).
 * A Media Services account.
-To create a Media Services account, see [How to Create a Media Services Account](/documentation/articles/media-services-portal-create-account/).
+To create a Media Services account, see [How to Create a Media Services Account](./media-services-portal-create-account.md).
 * .NET Framework 4.0 or later
 * Visual Studio 2010 SP1 (Professional, Premium, Ultimate, or Express) or later versions.
 * Understanding of [Azure Functions HTTP and webhook bindings](/documentation/articles/functions-bindings-http-webhook/).